 - If choosing Add-ons (below), plan for up to an extra hour of visit time.

-- MUSEUM TOUR: Choose the Animal Adaptations or Nature by Night topic.
+- Standard tour topics: Animal Adaptations and Nature by Night

-- School groups and homeschoolers may request special focus on certain areas within the offered tour topics in support of your study unit.
+- School groups and homeschoolers may request special focus in support of your study unit.

 - Scout troops may request programs that focus on badge and journey requirements.

 - Community groups may request topics in support of their mission, such as STEM topics for underserved audiences, regional flora and fauna for nature clubs, and seasonal programs for skywatchers.

-- FILM: Please review the list of Planetarium Films to choose one or more shows that fit your topic.
+- Please review the list of Planetarium Films to choose one or more shows that fit your topic.
 Up to two films may be chosen for a standard visit; additional films require more time and must be arranged in advance; a museum add-on (below) may also be required.

 Customize your program with these options.
 Plan for up to an extra hour of visit time.
 Must be specified in advance; contact us for details.